apache/activemq-website/src/components/classic/documentation/jmx.md

 JMX
 ---

-Apache ActiveMQ Classic has extensive support for JMX to allow you to monitor and control the behavior of the broker via the [JMX MBeans](http://activemq.apache.org/components/classic/documentation/maven/apidocs/org/apache/activemq/broker/jmx/package-summary.html).
+Apache ActiveMQ has extensive support for JMX to allow you to monitor and control the behavior of the broker via the [JMX MBeans](http://activemq.apache.org/components/classic/documentation/maven/apidocs/org/apache/activemq/broker/jmx/package-summary.html).

-### Using JMX to monitor Apache ActiveMQ Classic
+### Using JMX to monitor Apache ActiveMQ

 You can enable/disable JMX support as follows...